What State Produces The Most Beef in 2026

 There are over 334 million people in the United States, but how many cattle are there?
 Keep reading to find out!

-In the US, there are a whopping 89.3 million heads of cattle, and although that number made my jaw drop, in 2022, the numbers were even higher.
-Did you know that 99% of that 89.3 million cattle live in factory farms?
+In the US, there are a whopping 86.15 million heads of cattle, and although that number made my jaw drop.
+All cows and heifers that have calved total 37,175.5 thousand head (about 37.2 million animals).
+Did you know that 99% of cattle live in factory farms?

-According to Stats of 2023, the Number of Beef Cows in the US Is 28.9 Million (USDA)
+According to the 2026 stats, the Number of Beef Cows in the US is 27.6 million (USDA)

-So, there are 89.3 million cattle in the US, and only 28.9 million are beef cows, so what are the remaining 60.4 million?
-Well, 9.4 million are dairy cows, which provides America with its milk.
+So, there are 86.15 million cattle in the US, and only 27.6 million are beef cows, so what are the remaining 58.55 million?
+Well, 9.56 million are dairy cows, which provide America with its milk.

-To keep the beef industry in business, calves need to be born, and in the US for 2023, the USDA estimates that there are 33.8 million baby cows who will grow up to become your next dinnertime meal.
+To keep the beef industry in business, calves need to be born, and in the US for 2026, the USDA estimates that there are 13,847,900 baby cows who will grow up to become your next dinnertime meal.
 Sad to think about, isn’t it?

 market weight of u.s beef industry